Binoculars Buying Guide and Night Vision Guide

 What is a BAK-4 prism?

 Prisms are located inside binoculars that act like mirrors.
 It is a reflective coating on glass that bends and refracts light to bring the subjects you are looking at to your eyes.
 The image that passes through the binocular lenses is upside down due to the function of the lenses.
 The prisms are the optical pieces of glass that correct this and invert the image back to its normal position.
-The BAK-4 prism is made of a high quality glass and produces sharp images and good edge to edge sharpness.
+The BAK-4 prism is constructed from high quality glass and produces sharp images and good edge to edge sharpness.
 Generally, higher quality binoculars will use BAK-4 prisms in the construction process.
-Phase coated prisms take it one step further, the coating process enhances the resolution and contrast of images coming through the binocular and are generally applied only on more expensive binoculars.
+Phase coated prisms take it one step further.
+The coating process enhances the resolution and contrast of images coming through the binocular and are generally only applied on more expensive binoculars.